oracle/weblogic-kubernetes-operator/documentation/site/content/managing-domains/domain-on-pv/usage.md

 #### Using WDT model encryption

-Staring in WebLogic Kubernetes Operator version 4.2.18.
+Starting in WebLogic Kubernetes Operator version 4.2.16.
 If the provided WDT models are encrypted using the WDT `encryptModel` command.
 You can specify the encryption passphrase as a secret in the domain resource YAML.
 WDT will use the value in the secret to decrypt the models for domain creation.